cockroachlabs/developer-success/getting-started.md

 I'll break down each step here so you know exactly what the command is doing.
 Note that each step is asking us to paste something into our terminal and to hit enter.

 1. This step is telling us how to Download the CockroachDB Client.
 It will download the client for us, unzip it, and make sure the client is available for you to run from anywhere on your machine.
-This simplifies things as you won't have to rememmber where you put the Client program.
+This simplifies things as you won't have to remember where you put the Client program.

     Paste the following into your terminal: